niborium/Niborium-NFT-OpenSea-Bulk-Pricing-Fixed-bot/README.md

 # Niborium NFT OpenSea Bulk Pricing (Fixed) bot

+Last tested by author: 2022-05-23.
+Report bugs if found or proposals to improve bot.

 ## Instructions (Preparation)
 1) Download this repository (Download as zip or git clone).
 2) Edit the Program.cs file (All code is located in this file).\